tanaymeh/nadl/README.md

 ## Testing

-I have added a few basic unit tests that use Tensorflow's `tf.GradientTape()` to check it the gradients being calculated by my code and those calculated by tensorflow are in the same range.
+I have added a few basic unit tests that use Tensorflow's `tf.GradientTape()` to check if the gradients being calculated by my code and those calculated by tensorflow are in the same range.

 Note: They cannnot be exactly same (though they are precise to 4 decimal digits) since Tensorflow is more efficient as they do all the heavy lifting using a C-backend so this is the best precision you will get from **nadl**.